microsoft/vscode-cordova/README.md

 Due to recent changes in macOS we cannot connect to simulators to enable debugging of Cordova apps.
 We hope to re-introduce this functionality as soon as macOS provides a mechanism that allows the extension to connect to apps running in simulator.
 You can read more about the issue [here](https://github.com/google/ios-webkit-debug-proxy/issues/250).

+### Error `'Debugger' domain was not foundError processing "<attach/launch>": 'Debugger' domain was not found: [object Object]`

+Due to recent changes in iOS we cannot connect to Ionic and Cordova applications which are using WKWebView for content rendering.
+This caused by changes in Webkit protocol in iOS version above 12.2.
+As soon as the [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy) version with the corresponding compatibility fix will be released, this issue should be resolved.
+You can read more about the issue [here](https://github.com/microsoft/vscode-cordova/issues/564).

 ### Error `'Cannot connect to runtime process, timeout after {0} ms - (reason: {1}).', '{_timeout}', '{_error}'` occured while running debug scenarios

 Try to increase attach timeout by adding `attachTimeout` configuration parameter.